-The frequency input signal for the test is given in Table 4 and also visualized in Figure 4.
-The ramps shall be at a rate of 0.24 Hz/sec.
-Entities with LFSM controllers shall have the LFSM controller active during the test.
-The ramp sequence shall be run 4 times with different operating conditions (high load and high droop, high load and low droop, low load and high droop, low load and low droop).
-For entities that will sometimes deliver FCR-N and FCR-D at the same time, the FCR-N shall be active during the high droop tests to test the combination of FCR-N and FCR-D. The last two ramps (7 and 8) only need to be included when the combination of FCR-N and FCR-D is tested.
+For entities that at times will deliver both FCR-N and FCR-D, FCR-N shall be active during the high droop tests to test the combination of FCR-N and FCR-D. The last two ramps (7 and 8) only need to be included when the combination of FCR-N and FCR-D is tested.